Feb 6 - 11a PT Meet Marilyn & 2024 Competitive Advantages - REGISTER

 Find Your 2024 Bliss - explore what makes you happy and how you can have more of that in 2024

-Licensing Fundamentals for Authors (coming soon) - extend the ROI from what you've written
+Licensing Fundamentals for Authors with Shadeed Eleazer - learn along with me how to extend your ROI from what you've written or published

 There are many ways to provide coaching to an organization.